Roberta Bayley

-Roberta Bayley is a photographer, best known for her photographs of the New York punk scene of the 70s.
+Roberta Bayley is a photographer, best known for her photographs of the New York punk scene of the 1970s.

 Life

 Bayley was born in Pasadena, California and grew up in the San Francisco Bay Area.
 She attended San Francisco State University for three years before dropping out in 1971.
-She moved to London where she lived for three years, before moving to New York in the spring of 1974.
+She moved to London where she lived for three years.
+In 1973 she briefly worked for Malcolm McLaren and Vivienne Westwood in their store Let It Rock.
+In that same year she met singer and songwriter Ian Dury whose band Kilburn and the High Roads were playing at a pub in Whitechapel.
+A romance ensued, until Bayley moved to New York in the spring of 1974.